Muhammadali1029/skin-cancer-lesion-detection/README.md

 - `MuhammadAliSyed20105497.ipynb` – Full Google Colab notebook with all steps: preprocessing, training, evaluation.

+## 📄 Final Research Report

+The report includes:
+- Problem definition and research objectives
+- Literature review on AI in dermatology
+- Dataset overview and preprocessing methods
+- Model selection, tuning, and evaluation
+- Ethical considerations and future improvements

 ## 📌 Notes

 - Dataset used: ISIC 2017 Dataset]